zAcherttp/se104-auto-repair-shop/.github/instructions/copilot.instructions.md

 - Use descriptive names for variables and functions.
 - Separate types in respective "types.ts" files.
 - Always propose a plan before writing code.

+# Tools

+- use pnpm for package management.